sjentsch/lsjDocs/Ch11/Ch11_tTest_09.rst

 .. [#]
    Actually, there are two different versions of the test statistic that differ from each other by a constant value.
-The version that I’ve described is the one that jamovi calculates.
+The version that I have described is the one that jamovi calculates.

 .. ----------------------------------------------------------------------------